-You begin the process by scheduling an appointment with your department retirement/human resources liaison:
+You begin the process by scheduling an appointment with your department retirement/human resources liaison.
+You must schedule this appointment at least six weeks before your desired retirement date:

-- Fire (213) 978-3750 - Police (213) 486-6610
+- Fire (213) 978-3750

+- Police (213) 486-6610

+- Port Police (310) 732-3484

-Your department retirement/human resources liaison will help you select a pension effective date, provide information regarding payment of unused sick, vacation and overtime balances, prepare your "Letter of Intent to Retire" and arrange an appointment with a retirement counselor at LAFPP.
+Your department retirement/human resources liaison will help you select a pension effective date, provide information regarding the payment of unused sick, vacation and overtime balances, prepare your "Letter of Intent to Retire" and arrange an appointment with a retirement counselor at LAFPP.
 You are required to schedule an appointment with a retirement counselor at LAFPP at least three working days prior to the effective date of your retirement.
 LAFPP will be able to provide you with the correct service credit on record.
 When you file your application with LAFPP, you will also be required to submit the signed Letter of Intent to Retire from your employing department and if applicable, the following documents: